Insulin Pen Needles

 Avoid any possibility of an accidental finger prick with the Novofine Needle Remover from Novo Nordisk.

-Use new needles either for each injection or at least change them once a day.
+• Use new needles either for every injection or at least change them once a day.

-If you’re an ‘old hand’ at injecting it might be worth your while to have a quick refresher on best practice for injecting to make sure you’re doing it right
+If you’re an ‘old hand’ at injecting, you might benefit from a quick refresher on how to inject to make sure you’re doing it correctly.

 Needles ranges fit on most insulin pens